 20. Mutual Release.
 Subject to the rights and privileges provided for in this Agreement and in any deed or other instrument executed contemporaneously or in connection herewith, each party does hereby release and discharge the other of and from all causes of action, claims, rights or demands whatsoever, at law or in equity, which either of the parties ever had or now has against the other, known or unknown, by reason of any matter, cause or thing up to the date of the execution of this Agreement, except the cause of action for divorce based upon the separation of the parties.
 It is the intention of the parties that henceforth there shall be, as between them, only such rights and obligations as are specifically provided for in this Agreement, the right of action for divorce, and such rights and obligations as are specifically provided for in any deed or other instrument executed contemporaneously or in connection herewith, provided, however, that the releases in this Agreement shall not apply to rights to any social security benefits the parties may have by reason of their marriage to each other.

 21. Waivers Of Rights, Claims, Or Benefits Relating To Wills, Trusts, Death Benefits, And Insurance Proceeds For Property Damage.
-Husband and Wife expressly waive any right, claim or benefit (including an appointment as personal representative, a bequest or devise) under any Will executed by the other party prior to the date of this Agreement.
+John and Mary expressly waive any right, claim or benefit (including an appointment as personal representative, a bequest or devise) under any Will executed by the other party prior to the date of this Agreement.
 Each party further waives, releases, and renounces, and hereby conveys, quitclaims and assigns over to the other party and his or her heirs, executors and administrators, any beneficial or administrative right arising under any trust created by the other party prior to the date of this Agreement, any right to insurance proceeds or employment benefits payable by reason of the death, disability or retirement of the other party except as set forth herein, and any right to insurance proceeds payable by reason of damage or destruction to any real or personal property owned separately by the other party, whether such property was distributed under this Agreement or acquired before or after the execution of this Agreement by the other party.
-Husband and Wife further agree upon the death of the other to execute such other and further documents including documents of renunciation as may be reasonably required to give full force and effect to this agreement.
+John and Mary further agree upon the death of the other to execute such other and further documents including documents of renunciation as may be reasonably required to give full force and effect to this agreement.

 22. Effect Of Reconciliation.
 In the event of the reconciliation of the parties hereto, the distribution of property under this Agreement shall remain in force, whether or not such provisions are executed or executory; and the property distributed under this Agreement shall not thereafter be subject to the provisions of the North Carolina Equitable Distribution of Marital Property Act.
 In the event any transfer of property to be made under this Agreement has not been completed prior to any reconciliation, the transferor is not relieved of his or her obligation to effectuate such transfer.
 Likewise, all obligations for the payment of debts provided for herein shall remain in effect.